 I am proud and blessed to say that I am a two-time breast cancer survivor.
-As a breast cancer awareness advocate; co-author of “You’re Never” Too Old and Certified Laughter Yoga Leader, I share my “Courageous Diva” journey.
+As a breast cancer awareness advocate; author (and co-author) and Certified Laughter Yoga Leader, I share my “Courageous Diva” journey.
 My first battle with cancer started on my 47th birthday, February 27, 2003 when I went to the gynecologist for my annual pap smear and during the breast exam, the doctor found a lump in my right breast.
 Neither my doctor nor I were that concerned because I had previously gone through two biopsies that were negative.
 However, a mammogram revealed that cancer had decided to pay me a visit this time.

 Although the oncologist I chose advised me there was a possibility this cancer could return, and if it did, it would come back in the same breast, I elected to get a lumpectomy followed by chemotherapy and radiation.
 I finished my last radiation treatment on Christmas Eve of 2003 and got on with the business of living!

 In February 2011 after getting my annual mammogram I received the dreaded letter that I needed to come back for additional screenings.
 After the additional screenings were done I was told by the radiation technician that either I had a buildup of scar tissue or my cancer had returned.
 The only way to determine my diagnosis was to get a biopsy.

 The biopsy revealed my cancer had indeed returned.
 Without hesitation I decided I would have both of my breasts removed.
 However, making the decision as to whether or not I would once again undergo cancer treatment which would include, chemotherapy, herceptin which would later be followed by taking hormones for a number of years is the HARDEST DECISION I HAVE HAD TO MAKE TO DATE.